Checking the work

 1. Installation is carried out in the reverse order of removal.

-2. Connect the vacuum pump to the amplifier and create a vacuum of 500 mmHg.
+2. Connect a vacuum pump to the booster and create a vacuum of 500 mmHg.

-6. Subtract the value "IN" from the meaning "B", subtract the resulting value from the value "A".
-The result obtained is the clearance value of the servo booster pusher.
+6. Subtract the value "B" from the value "B", then subtract the resulting value from the value "A".
+The resulting value is the servo amplifier pushrod clearance.

-7. Adjust the length of the pusher (1), if necessary by loosening the locknut (2) and twisting the pusher adjuster.
+7. Adjust the length of the push rod (1) if necessary by loosening the lock nut (2) and turning the push rod adjuster.